-Make a stop at Mirador des Colomer – Beautiful viewpoint up in the Sierra Tramuntana mountain (near Puerto Pollensa) with stunning views of the sea and nearby cliffs.
+Make a stop at Mirador des Colomer – A beautiful viewpoint up in the Sierra Tramuntana mountain (near Puerto Pollensa) with stunning views of the sea and nearby cliffs.
 This is one of the things to do in Mallorca that you can’t skip when you visit this island!
-It’s free and the views are breath-taking.
+It’s free and the views are breathtaking.

 Tip: When visiting this place in high season, I highly recommend getting there early in the morning (before 10 am) to avoid the crowds from tourist buses.

 See the famous Almond Blossom – they say that Mallorcan almonds are sweeter than other varieties thanks to this island’s climate.
 At the end of January and beginning of February all almond fields turn into what looks like blankets made of white and pink blossoms.

 Walk the cobbled streets of Valldemossa, check out the La Cartuja de Valldemossa palace, find the Miranda des Lledoners Viewpoint, or visit the Costa Nord Cultural Center (originally owned and designed by Michael Douglas) to learn more about Majorcan history and gastronomy.

 This quaint village is located 17 kilometers (10.5 miles) far from the city of Palma.